cowtowncoder/low-gc-membuffers/README.md

 So how do you choose parameters?
 Smaller the segments, more granular is memory allocation, which can mean more efficient memory use (since overhead is bounded to at most 1 segment-full per active buffer).
 But it also increases number of segment instances, possibly increasing fragmentation and adding overhead.

-Note that you can create multiple instances of `MemBuffers`, if you want to have more control over how pool of segments is allocated amongst individual buffers.
+Note that you can create multiple instances of `MemBuffers[Type]` factories, if you want to have more control over how pool of segments is allocated amongst individual buffers.

 ### Detour: allocating underlying storage segments